cmwylie19/enterprise-admission-controller/WORKSHOP.md

 #### Activity 5

-Create an Operator in Pepr that Reconciles on a WebApp resource, when it sees the WebApp resource, it deploys a deployment, service, and configmap.
-It can be deployed in English, Spanish, with a Dark or Light theme at a given number of replicas less than 10.
-At this point the pods already have default security contrexts that the admisson controller will take care of.
-Now we must build the operator.
+Create an Operator in Pepr that Reconciles on a WebApp resource.
+When the operator is deployed, the CustomResourceDefinition will be created.
+The operator will deploy a Deployment, Service, and ConfigMap based on the configuration of the WebApp resource.

 The CustomResourceDefinition will be given to you.